 top of page

-First Step Men's Therapy helps men across Ontario, Canada develop healthier relationships with themselves and others.
+First Step Men's Therapy helps men across Canada develop healthier relationships with themselves and others.
 We offer individual, couples, and group counselling to men and their families online using our secure telehealth platform.

 For those expecting, thoughts and feelings may arise that can challenge our ability to be there for our newborns and our partners.
-For those who have recently become fathers or have young children, the stresses and challenges that one encounters on a daily basis, both as a father and as a partner, can be important areas to explore within therapy.
+For those who have recently become new fathers or have young children, the stresses and challenges that one encounters on a daily basis, both as a new father and as a partner, can be important areas to explore within therapy.

 New fathers and those with children often carry their own childhood wounds and internal challenges into parenthood, thus therapy can be a great opportunity to examine one's own upbringing from a new perspective and to better co-parent and raise children in a healthier way.
+If you're looking for new father therapy in Toronto, Ottawa, or Oshawa, there are professionals who specialize in helping men navigate the complexities of fatherhood.

 Some of the common questions new fathers and parents express include: